Pepyankh the Middle

 Pepyankh the Middle was a member of an important family that held important positions over several generations in the fourteenth Nome of Upper Egypt.
 Four different names are attested for himː Pepyankh the Middle, Meryre-ankh the Middle, Neferka, and Heny the Middle.
 As father is attested Hepi who was also called Sobekhotep.
 His mother was a woman called Bebi also called Pekhernefret.
 Several sons are depicted in his tombs.
 Niankh-Pepy-kem is also known from an important tomb and held many important positions in the province too.
 Other sons are Wekh-henen, Pepyankh/Neferkai, Pepyankh/Hepi-djeser, and Khuienwekh.
 The wife of Pepyankh the Middle was a woman called Hutiah with the second name Huti.

+Pepyankh the Middle is known primarily from his tomb at Meir.
+He held many important titles, but was above all a vizier and, in practice, the Overseer of Upper Egypt.
+In addition to these significant, high-ranking state offices, Pepyankh held numerous other positions, though he does not appear to have been a local prince.
+He also served as Overseer of the Priests of Hathor, Mistress of Qusai—the town where he likely resided.